philipperutten/css3-box/README.md

 The package includes:
 - A set of LESS mixins that make implementing flexbox dead simple
+- Backward compatibility for older versions still supported in browsers like IE10
 - An additional set of LESS mixins to easily build a layered app